fuvmath/fuvmath.github.io/_posts/Capstone/2024-04-06-Capstone-Handbook.md

 ### 3.1 Timeline of the Capstone Presentation:

-At the end of Capstone II, students are highly recommended to present their findings to the larger Fulbright community.
-The Capstone presentation, while not a graded component of the final evaluation, presents a chance for graduating seniors to share their work and insights into the process of conducting intensive research and researched-based projects to a wider public.
+At the end of Capstone II, students are required to present their findings to the larger Fulbright community.

-The yearly presentation is planned to take place at the end of Capstone II, during the last two weeks of the semester.

 ### 3.2.
 Format of the Capstone Presentation: